Keeping Your Aid

-The number of hours you take each semester can impact the amount of financial aid you receive.
+The number of credit hours in which you enroll each term can impact the amount of financial aid you receive.

 To review the eligibility and renewal requirements for your specific financial aid awards read the UNF Financial Aid Guide.

-If you receive Federal Title IV financial aid and you withdraw or stop attending one or more of your classes, a portion of your aid may be returned (owed back).
+If you receive Federal Title IV financial aid and you withdraw or stop attending all of your classes, a portion of your aid may be returned (owed back) to the federal government.
 Read more about Withdrawals and Financial Aid or read the UNF Financial Aid Guide.

-Learn more about UNF’s Satisfactory Academic Progress guidelines and appeal procedure or read the UNF Financial Aid Guide.
+Learn more about Satisfactory Academic Progress or read the UNF Financial Aid Guide.

 Per 34 CFR 668.40, a student who is convicted of a state or federal offense involving the possession or sale of an illegal drug that occurred while the student was enrolled in school and receiving Title IV aid is not eligible for Title IV funds.
 An illegal drug is a controlled substance as defined by the Controlled Substance Act and does not include alcohol and tobacco.